Jean M. Carlson

-Jean Marie Carlson (born 1962) is a Professor of Complexity at the University of California, Santa Barbara.
+Jean Marie Carlson (born 1962) is a professor of complexity at the University of California, Santa Barbara.
 She studies robustness and feedback in highly connected complex systems, which have applications in a variety of areas including earthquakes, wildfires and neuroscience.

 Early life and education

-Carlson studied electrical engineering and computer science at Princeton University and graduated in 1984.
-She moved to Cornell University for her graduate studies, earning a master's in applied physics 1987.
-In 1987 she switched to theoretical condensed matter physics for her doctoral studies and completed her PhD in 1988.
+Carlson studied electrical engineering and computer science at Princeton University, graduating in 1984.
+She then moved to Cornell University for her graduate studies, earning a master's in applied physics.
+In 1987, she switched to theoretical condensed matter physics for her doctoral studies, completing her PhD in 1988.
 She worked under the supervision of James Sethna on the spin glass model in the Bethe Lattice.
 Carlson worked in the Kavli Institute for Theoretical Physics as a postdoctoral scholar with James S. Langer.

 Research and career

 Carlson was appointed to the faculty at the University of California, Santa Barbara in 1990.
 She works on the fundamental theory and applications of complex systems.
 She was awarded a David and Lucile Packard Foundation fellowship in 1993, which allowed her to study the physical and mathematical principles that underlie complexity.
 Carlson uses highly optimized tolerance (HOT) methods that connect evolving structure with power laws in highly interconnected systems.
 Carlson developed the HOT mechanism in the early 2000s, and has since applied it to complex systems including the immune system, earthquakes, wildfires and neuroscience.
 HOT represents a unifying framework that can couple with external environments, which differs from self-organized criticality and the edge of chaos.

 Carlson has used computational systems biology to understand the immune system.
 She studies how the immune system changes with age, as well as autoimmune disease and homeostasis.
 Carlson worked with Eric Jones to develop a mathematical model that can analyse and predict interactions in the gut bacteria of fruit flies.
 It is hoped that this model will be able to explain the human gut microbiome.
 Their model demonstrated that the interaction between bacteria in the gut are as important to the overall health of a fruit fly as their presence in the gut.